 Despite advances in medicine, doctors and scientists still rely on donors to supply certain biological materials such as plasma, sperm and eggs.
 These things can be legally sold for a profit, while giving you the satisfaction of knowing you’re helping others.
 While some can bring in extra money quickly, others require a lengthy time commitment.
-Read on to discover 7 ways you can legally sell your body for money.
+Check out these seven ways you can legally sell your body for money.

 Artisans, beauticians and wig makers will be happy to take those lengthy tresses off your hands — er, heads — and fork over a pretty penny in the process, says Marlys Fladeland, owner and founder of the Victorian Hairwork Society website.